msyulia/SimpleBehaviourTree/README.md

 Sequence node - iterates over child nodes and ticks them, finds the first child that has not yet succeeded Action node - actually does your work like moving the character to a nearest cover or shoot at the closest target

-Action nodes are leaf nodes in the tree, meaning they cannot have any children... unless you add them :D
+Action nodes are leaf nodes in the tree, meaning they cannot have any children... unless you add them :grin:

 ## API